Legion-Expansion/Legion-Expansion/README.md

  * This will enable all dependencies automatically
  * Non-Legion dependencies will not be disabled when you disable the Legion mod
 11. Run Planetary Annihilation: TITANS

+## AI Support

+The AI is a work-in-progress

+1. Install the server mod AI Mod Compatibility Patch and its dependency
+2. Download/Sync the [feature-imperial-legion](https://github.com/Quitch/Queller-AI/tree/feature-imperial-legion) branch of the Queller AI to your server-mods folder
+3. Download/Sync the [develop](https://github.com/Quitch/Queller-AI-Personalities/tree/develop) branch of the Queller AI Personalities to your client-mods folder
+ * On older installations of PAMM this folder will be called mods
+3. Open PAMM
+4. Enable the server mod Queller AI DEV LEGION
+ * This should also enable Queller AI Personalities DEV and AI Mod Compatibility Patch
+5. Load PA
+6. Ensure Queller AI DEV LEGION is listed as a server mod in your lobby and click on the Add Legion AI button in an empty slot